Tuesday, 1/1/2008

 I continued to work on the baby booties as we floated around Puget Sound on our little ferry.
 The ferry only made four stops: Friday Harbor, Orcas Island, Shaw Island and Lopez Island.
 We saw each multiple times, but never walked off at Shaw or Lopez.
 They look like nice islands, though.
 Perhaps another time I can visit them as well.

 The baby booties are double-layered, but not double-knit. (hmmm… it occurs to me now that it might have been fun to try that!)
 I used Seasilk left over from LT’s moebius for the inner sock, and some Jaeger Trinity picked up at Island Wools for the outer sock.
 The Trinity has very little give in it and is very grabby.
 Knitting it on wooden needles was not as easy as I had hoped.
 My gauge was also a little wonky.
-But here’s hoping for a baby with rather large feet. :roll:
+But here’s hoping for a baby with rather large feet. 🙄

 After some discussion about where to head for dinner, Tricia, myself and several others just ended up at the hotel.
 I had soup (very good) and salad (mostly cheese).
 We turned in early.
 Knitting is hard work.